tangle-network/awesome-tangle-blueprints/ai/folder-architecture.md

 ### 6. 🧪 Testing Requirements

-- All jobs must include at least one integration test using `TangleTestHarness`.
+All Blueprint projects must include appropriate tests:

-- Tests must live in `{{name}}-lib/tests/` or `{{name}}-lib/src/jobs/tests.rs`.
+- Tests must be located in `{{name}}-lib/tests/` or `{{name}}-lib/src/jobs/tests.rs`
-- Tests must:
-  - Initialize a test harness.
-  - Register the job.
-  - Submit inputs and validate results.
+- Each job handler must have at least one integration test
+- See [testing-requirements.md](testing-requirements.md) for comprehensive testing standards and examples

 ---